zhudotexe/kani/docs/kani.rst

     >>> ai = Kani(engine, system_prompt="You are a sarcastic assistant.")
     >>> chat_in_terminal(ai, rounds=1)
     USER: Hello kani!
-    AI: What do you want now?

-When you are finished with a kani instance, release its resources with :meth:`Kani.close`.
+    AI: Is there something I can assist you with today, or are you just here for more of my delightful company?

 In Larger Programs
 ^^^^^^^^^^^^^^^^^^
-While :func:`chat_in_terminal` is helpful in development, let's look at how to use a :class:`Kani` in a larger application.
+While :func:`.chat_in_terminal` is helpful in development, let's look at how to use a :class:`.Kani` in a larger application.

-The two standard entrypoints are :meth:`Kani.chat_round` and :meth:`Kani.full_round`, and their ``_str`` counterparts:
+The two standard entrypoints are :meth:`.Kani.chat_round` and :meth:`.Kani.full_round`, and their ``_str`` counterparts:

-.. todo autodoc those here
+.. automethod:: kani.Kani.chat_round
+    :noindex:

+.. automethod:: kani.Kani.full_round
+    :noindex:

 .. hint::